lbo462/course-notes/arm/arm.md

 > But what's a *Base Station* ?

-A base station is usually composed of two elements : the BST (the antenna) and a **BSC** (*Base Station Controller*).
+A base station is usually composed of two elements : the BTS (the antenna) and a **BSC** (*Base Station Controller*).
 It will be the entrypoint for your SMS.
-The SMS will be received by the BST and treated by the BSC.
+The SMS will be received by the BTS and treated by the BSC.

 The roles of the BSC are :
 - to control the base station,
-- to concentrate the traffic (multiple BST can be connected to a single BSC),
+- to concentrate the traffic (multiple BTS can be connected to a single BSC),
 - to define the radio resource allocation algorithm

 For 3G, the BTS is a **NodeB** and the BSC is a **RNC**, *Radio Network Controller*.

-For 4G / LTE, the BST and BSC are a unique device called a **eNodeB**.
+For 4G / LTE, the BTS and BSC are a unique device called a **eNodeB**.
 For 5G, this device is called a **gNodeB**.

 > Let's dive even deeper on eNodeB and gNodeB.